Goutproof: impervious or resistant to; protecting against gout.

 Still here?
 Great.
 Then please allow me to share three simple tips that can help you start turning things around:

 - Drink more water, less alcohol and soda – The water part is easy.
 Less beer and soda is the challenge.
 I know!
-Beer and sodas are gout triggers.
+Beer and some sodas are gout triggers.

 - Be open to healthy choices – We get so caught up in our busy lives, we routinely and blindly eat terrible food out of convenience.
 It doesn’t have to be salad every day, but it doesn’t have to be fast food either.

-It is an ongoing battle protecting against gout.
+It is an ongoing battle against gout.
 This site is for all fellow gout sufferers to become and remain GOUTPROOF!!

 Feel free to ask, comment, or subscribe here: contact PJ.